A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Audit all existing forum slugs and URL fields for potentially malicious content
+• Audit existing forum slugs and URL fields for malicious payloads and sanitize any suspicious entries

 Patch Information